|

 Select magazine credits include Audubon, BBC Wildlife, Canadian

-International Wildlife, Kodansha, Men's Health France, Men's Journal,
+International Wildlife, Kodansha, Luxury, Men's Journal,

 Natural History, The National Geographic Magazine, Newsweek, The New York